riccardobean/mta-codedex/README.md

-# Codédex Holiday Hackaton 2024
+# Codédex Holiday Hackathon 2024

 A simple recreation of the MTA website as it would have been in the 90s.
 There are maps from the time included in the repository (source: NYCSubway.org).